 - Prices for the past three days have been $5, $4, and $8.

-- Since there are 3 periods, the most recent day ($8) gets a weight of 3, the second recent day ($4) receives a weight of 2, and the last day of the 3-periods ($5) receives a weight of just one.
+- Since there are three periods, the most recent day ($8) gets a weight of 3, the second most recent day ($4) receives a weight of 2, and the first day ($5) receives a weight of just 1.

 - The calculation is as follows: [(3 x $8) + (2 x $4) + (1 x $5)] / 6 = $6.17

-The Weighted Moving Average value of 6.17 compares to the Simple Moving Average calculation of 5.67.
-Note how the large price increase of 8 that occured on the most recent day was better reflected in the Weighted Moving Average calculation.
+Now compare the weighted moving average value of 6.17 to the simple moving average calculation of 5.67.
+Note how the large price increase that occurred on the most recent day was better reflected in the weighted moving average calculation.

-The chart below of Wal-Mart stock illustrates the visual difference between a 10-day Weighted Moving Average and a 10-day Simple Moving Average:
+This chart of Wal-Mart stock illustrates the visual difference between a 10-day weighted moving average and a 10-day simple moving average.

-Potential buy and sell signals for the Weighted Moving Average indicator are discussed in depth with the Simple Moving Average indicator (see: Simple Moving Average).
+Potential buy and sell signals for the weighted moving average indicator are discussed in-depth on the simple moving average indicator page.